sagredo-dev/qmailforward/README.md

 * en_GB - English (GB)
 * it_IT - Italian

-Send new translations to the e-mail above
+Send new translations to the e-mail below.

 Author
 ------